astropy/astropy/docs/table/masking.rst

 documentation when using masked tables within `astropy.table`.

-In a nutshell, the concept is to define a boolean mask that mirrors the structure of the table data array.
+In a nutshell, the concept is to define a boolean mask that mirrors the structure of a column data array.
 Wherever a mask value is `True`, the corresponding entry is considered to be missing or invalid.
 Operations involving column or row access and slicing are unchanged.
 The key difference is that arithmetic or reduction operations involving columns or column slices follow the rules for `operations on masked arrays
 <https://docs.scipy.org/doc/numpy/reference/maskedarray.generic.html#operations-on-masked-arrays>`_.

+..
+Important:: Changes in astropy 4.0

+   In astropy 4.0 the behavior of masked tables was changed in a way that could impact program functionality.
+See :ref:`table-masked-4.0` for details.

 ..
 Note::